 Do you want to change lives?
-Are you interested in helping international clinicians achieve their American Dream?
+Are you interested in helping international healthcare professionals achieve their American Dream?
 If so, join us at Avant!

-Avant Healthcare Professionals is the premier recruiting and staffing specialist for internationally educated healthcare professionals.
+Avant Healthcare Professionals is the premier recruiting and staffing specialist for internationally educated healthcare professionals and we have been named to the Inc. 5000 List of America's Fastest-Growing Private Companies for 7+ years.
 Our comprehensive program guides qualified registered nurses, physical and occupational therapists through each stage of the licensure and immigration process and makes it simple!
 Avant Healthcare Professionals has grown 40 percent annually since its inception in 2003, and with healthcare and social assistance employment projected to grow by 3.4 million, healthcare staffing is a thriving industry.
-While experiencing a period of tremendous growth, Avant offers opportunities for leadership roles, ongoing education and comprehensive professional development to all employees.
+While experiencing a period of tremendous growth, Avant offers tremendous opportunities for eager professionals looking for an opportunity to build their career.

 Summary of Position Role/Responsibilities

 The Cultural Educator is responsible for scheduling lectures, teaching course content, monitoring and assessing international healthcare professionals during the United States Transitions Program (USTP).
 This role will also responsible for collecting, recording, and reporting all necessary information and/or feedback related to the healthcare professional (HCP) to the teams required to support the HCP’s transition.

 Essential Functions of the Job

 - Present Cultural Transition Lectures and Webinars in a group setting and/or in one-on-one sessions with the HCP and/or via Learning Management System (LMS)